ChandlerFerry/ChandlerFerry/README.md

 For work travel, my extensive list of allergies is constantly requested.

-This is a comprehensive list of my allergies for all private chefs.
+I have provided a comprehensive list of all my allergies for [ private chefs ](./Allergies.md).

-I have provided this data in bullet form for use by [non-developers](./Allergies.md).

 However, as a Healthcare Data Enthusiast, I have also provided it in [FHIR](./allergies.json).